Chris-Qinn/ChrisChessGame/README.md

-# Personal Chess Game with graphics and game logic all done in vanilla Java.
+# Personal Chess Game

+Game made with graphics and game logic all done in vanilla Java.
 Had help from instructors.